Membership & Donor Resources

 We’ve taken the time to reflect on the role of music and culture, to think about how we present concerts, reconsidering everything from the length of performances to our visual presentation on stage.
 We’ve seen firsthand how music can help us better understand each other and our world amidst profound social change.
 This new perspective allows us to embrace what comes next with open arms.
 This fall, we are reunited.
 Together, it’s time to move forward.

-Yannick and Your Philadelphia Orchestra are overjoyed to welcome audiences back to Verizon Hall for the fall 2021 season.
+Yannick and Your Philadelphia Orchestra are overjoyed to welcome audiences back to Verizon Hall for the 2021–22 season.
 Performances also continue on our Digital Stage, where audiences from all seven continents have joined us over the past year.

-Beginning with a special Opening Night Concert and Gala featuring cellist Yo-Yo Ma on October 5, our fall season features inspiring programming reflecting on the impact of the pandemic, the social justice movement in America, and the drive toward creative equity and inclusion in the world of orchestral music.
+Beginning with a special Opening Night Celebration featuring cellist Yo-Yo Ma on October 5, our fall season features inspiring programming reflecting on the impact of the pandemic, the social justice movement in America, and the drive toward creative equity and inclusion in the world of orchestral music.

 Yannick will lead the world premiere of Wynton Marsalis’s Tuba Concerto, featuring Principal Tuba Carol Jantsch.
 Three additional principals of the Orchestra also take center stage this fall—Principal Oboe Philippe Tondre for Mozart’s towering Oboe Concerto, Principal Clarinet Ricardo Morales performing the world premiere of Jacob Bancks’s Clarinet Concerto, and Concertmaster David Kim performing the solo violin in Melinda Wagner’s Little Moonhead.